OliverACollins/muse-athena-test/README.md

 # Muse Athena Test
-Using a simple experiment, testing the Muse S Athena in terms of ERPs and face processing, as well as the synchrony between a photosensor and automated triggers in detecing trial markers for stimulus onset/cessation.
+Using a simple experiment, testing the Muse S Athena in terms of ERPs and face processing, as well as the synchrony between a photosensor and automated triggers in detecting trial markers for stimulus onset/cessation.

 [**Test the experiment**](https://oliveracollins.github.io/muse-athena-test/)